Your Secret Love (song): Critical reception

 British magazine Music Week rated the song three out of five, writing, "This slick, somewhat passionless mid-tempo ballad is definitive Luther, and should please pop radio."
-An editor, Alan Jones, stated that Vandross "is back on form" on "a slow-burning R&B plodder".
+Music Week editor, Alan Jones, stated that Vandross "is back on form" on "a slow-burning R&B plodder".
 He added that it "has a warmly familiar feel, and Luther's honeyed vocals lend it a pedigree few can match."
-Ralph Tee from the RM Dance Update commented, "Luther's still got one of the best voices in the business, and here he sounds as good as ever on a brand new beat ballad that seems to have been landed on us out of nowhere.
+Ralph Tee from the Record Mirror Dance Update commented, "Luther's still got one of the best voices in the business, and here he sounds as good as ever on a brand new beat ballad that seems to have been landed on us out of nowhere.
 The song itself is not the greatest he's ever done, but a crispy urban mix is very agreeable indeed and for more welcome than another cover version."